kcp-dev/kcp/docs/content/concepts/registering-kubernetes-clusters-using-syncer.md

 ---
 description: >
-  How to register Kubernetes clusters using syncer
+  How to register Kubernetes clusters using syncer.
 ---

 # Registering Kubernetes Clusters using syncer